 In the event of a lack of district-wide consensus on a proposal, the EVP refers that proposal to the College President, who will collaborate to make the final determination.

-If the elements of a potential agreement do not align with the college mission, or appear not to serve the interest of students, the process is halted without further work.
+If the elements of a potential agreement do not align with the college mission, or appear not to serve the interest of students, the process is will be halted without further work.

 If consensus is reached district-wide with the Articulation Officers, and if the College Dean and EVP have reviewed and approved the proposed agreement, the proposed agreement is forwarded to DCSL DTRW-I (District Technical Review Workgroup-Instructional Council for Student Learning) for review.